It's a candidate's market. And they're being selective in their search.

 And they don't have a long window of opportunity to do it.

-This study conducted, by research firm Clutch, of over 500 recent hires finds that 52% applied to only five or fewer jobs before they were off the market in less than two months; or 10 days for workers with highly niche skills.
+This study conducted, by research firm Clutch, of over 500 recent hires finds that 52 per cent applied to only five or fewer jobs before they were off the market in less than two months; or 10 days for workers with highly niche skills.
 In today's war for talent, is your organization's hiring program strong enough to engage qualified candidates before they're lost to a more competitive opportunity?

 Below are some gaps in the process where candidates could be slipping away.